rose-pine/neovim/readme.md

 ## Contributing

 We welcome and appreciate contributions of any kind.
 Create an issue or start a discussion for any proposed changes.
-Pull requests are encouraged for supporting additional plugins.
+Pull requests are encouraged for supporting additional plugins or [treesitter improvements](https://github.com/nvim-treesitter/nvim-treesitter/blob/master/CONTRIBUTING.md#highlights).

 Feel free to update the [wiki](https://github.com/rose-pine/neovim/wiki/) with any [recipes](https://github.com/rose-pine/neovim/wiki/Recipes).